Kagi: Kagi

 Kagi functions as a metasearch engine to aggregate search results from other established search engines with its own indexes for websites and news.
-They run their own crawler under the brand name Teclis, although this index is only used for small-web searches.
-In 2024, Kagi removed mentions of traditional search engines from their list of search sources; before this, these sources included Google, Brave Search, Mojeek and Yandex.
+They run their own crawler under the brand name Teclis, although that index is only used for small-web searches.
+As of April 2024, Kagi listed that its sources for search results were derived from Google, Brave Search, Mojeek and Yandex.

-The search engine allows results to be filtered by category with a feature called lenses and allows the user to create their own lenses.
-Some lenses include filtering to find discussions, podcasts, search directly for PDF files, and filtering to focus content from smaller websites like blogs and forums.
-Websites shown in search results can be upvoted, downvoted, and blocked.
-Shortcuts called bangs can be created which allow searches to be redirected to different websites.
-There is also an AI quick response feature that summarizes a search query and gives sources.
-Details about websites can be shown in the search results such as when it was created and how many ads and trackers it has.
+Kagi offers many different customization options.
+The search engine results may be filtered by category with a feature (called "lenses"), which can be edited by users.
+Available lenses include filtering to find discussions, podcasts, search directly for PDF files and filtering to focus content from smaller websites like blogs or forums.
+Websites shown in search results can be prioritized, de-prioritized, pinned, or blocked.
+Additionally, Kagi also offers the ability to customize of the user interface with a custom CSS editor, a video search tool which lets you replace clickbait thumbnails from videos with a screenshot of the actual video, a toggle which disables all AI-generated images from appearing in search results, and shortcuts (called "bangs") which can be created and allow searches to be redirected to different websites.

-Kagi allows for customization of the user interface, including a custom CSS editor.
+There is also an opt-in AI quick response feature that summarizes a search query and gives sources.
+Details about websites can be shown in the search results such as creation date and counts of ads and trackers, some of which can be used to customize your future search results.

+Internet activist Cory Doctorow praised the quality of Kagi's search results as "sorcerous", comparing the search engine favorably with Google Search.

 Orion Browser

-Orion Browser is a browser developed by Kagi Inc. that is based on the WebKit engine and is similar to Safari but with different features, such as supporting WebExtensions.
-Although they are working on going open source, Orion Browser is not fully open source yet.
+Orion Browser is a proprietary browser developed by Kagi Inc. that is based on the WebKit engine – the same engine as Apple's Safari.
+Orion offers a number of different features not found on Safari, such as natively supporting WebExtensions designed for Chromium and Firefox.
 Orion Browser is designed to be used with Kagi, but users have the option to use any search engine.
-It is only available on macOS and iOS devices, with Kagi Inc. stating a potential Windows version sometime in the future, and is still in beta.
+As of September 2026, stable releases are available to download on macOS, iOS and iPadOS devices.

 On March 7, 2025, Kagi Inc. announced that development of Orion Browser for Linux had begun.
+The browser is currently available to download on Linux in beta.

+In June 2025, Lifehacker praised Orion's ad blocking by default and faulted it for not supporting tab management or VPNs.